digibib/pacpub/README.md

 `make deploy`      # deploy image to one or more locations

 Setup deploy targets in pillar/admin.sls.
-Uses scp to try to copy
+Uses ssh to move previous image to archive and scp to copy new image and md5 checksum to deploy location.

 ## Cleanup
 `make clean`       # destroy and delete VirtualBox